 Signs of Active Labor

-- Contractions that get longer, stronger and closer together.
+- get longer, stronger and closer together

-- A need to settle in to the birth space, wherever that may be.
+- a need to settle in to the birth space, wherever that may be.

-- Feeling emotional, or unsure about what’s ahead and “if I can do it”.
+- feeling emotional, or unsure about what’s ahead and “if I can do it”

-- Cervical dilation.
+- cervical dilation.
 (Active labor is defined by contractions that have caused the cervix to at least dilate to 6 cm.)

-- The amniotic sac or “water” breaks
+- the amniotic sac or “water” breaks

-Just as all women and pregnancies are different it will take a different amount of time for each woman to arrive at 6 cm, the textbook definition of active labor.
+Just as all women and pregnancies are different, it will take a different amount of time for each woman to arrive at 6 cm, the textbook definition of active labor.

 Take heart, however, because once you hit 6 cm things typically start to go faster.
 You will spend most of your time getting to 6 cm.
+Usually.

 Birth Isn’t Linear

 At this point, we need to interrupt our conversation about active labor to discuss a very important idea.
 Birth is not linear and birth math does not exist.

 For example, say it took you 6 hours to get to 6 centimeters.
 Logically, you might thing that therefore it’ll take you 4 more hours to get to 10 cm aka stage 2 or the pushing stage.

 Birth math does not exist and birth is not linear.
 We do not simply walk from point a to point b to have a baby.
 So, therefore, any sort of calculating or future predictions about birth are pointless and a waste of time.
+(Often including cervical exams!)

 Birth is a journey into the unknown.
-We can’t control it.
-We can’t predict it.
-Birth is a journey of surrender.
-Of letting go.
+We can’t control or predict it.
+Birth is sometimes a journey of surrender and letting go.

 One of the most simple ways of being present in birth (and in life) is by noticing the breath – not changing it – but simply bringing the awareness to the breath.
 This is called breath awareness.

-- Tub and/or Shower
+- Tub and/or shower

 - Birth Ball

-- Eating and Drinking Freely
+- Eating and drinking freely